arcee-ai/arcee-python/README.md

 # Arcee

-The toolkit for finetuning and deploying large language models
+The open source toolkit for finetuning and deploying LLMs

 ### Finetune LLMS